 It’s liable to be noisy at least some of the time.

-Ledge removal is often the most disruptive part of the excavation phase, Davis said, and will entail a fair amount of hammering and pounding—though not blasting, he added.
-Suffolk Construction and its sub-contractors are committed to monitoring, and mitigating when possible, the impact of work on areas adjacent to the construction site, Davis said.
+Ledge removal is often the most disruptive part of the excavation phase, and will entail a fair amount of hammering and pounding—though not blasting.
+Suffolk Construction and its sub-contractors are committed to monitoring, and mitigating when possible, the impact of work on areas adjacent to the construction site.

 Facilities Management wants to keep everyone informed of the project’s progress.

-Another information session for the University community will be held in the fall, Chiles noted.
+Another information session for the University community will be held in the fall.